tukarp/Java-Breakout/README.md

 ## About

 ### This repository contains my *Java* implementation of classic arcade game, *Breakout*.
 This project was primarily developed during my *Object Oriented Programming* classes in 2022, with subsequent updates, code changes and finalization completed by me.
-I later updated this project to feature *Random Brick Colors*
+I later updated this project to feature *Random Brick Colors*.

 ## Gameplay